 — Step 2: Select Platform and Application

-Select the application’s store location, iOS, Android or Amazon.
-Then select the country for which your app is localized.
+Select the country for which your app is localized.
 If your app is not localized to any particular country, you can select the “Global” option.
+Then enter the app’s name and select the application’s store location, iOS, Android or Amazon.

 — Step 3: Optional COPPA & Allowable Ads Configuration